 have phospholipids in them.
 Your healthcare provider may order a second test to confirm

-Some drugs such as quinidine, procainamide, phenytoin, and penicillin may raise antibody
+Some medicines, such as quinidine, procainamide, phenytoin, and penicillin, may raise

 How do I get ready for this test?